microsoft/Service-Fabric-AppDRTool/README.md

 # Service Fabric Application Disaster Recovery Tool
-The Service Fabric Application Disaster Recovery Tool is a disaster recovery tool for Service Fabric clusters which allows users to recover their primary cluster data in the event of a disaster.
-SFAppDRTool allows the user to backup their primary cluster on a secondary cluster via periodic backup-restore on secondary cluster of your backups on primary cluster.
+The Service Fabric Application Disaster Recovery Tool is a disaster recovery tool for Service Fabric applications which allows users to recover data from primary cluster in the event of a disaster.
+Service Fabric application disaster recovery tool allows the user to backup application data from their primary cluster and periodically restore it on a secondary cluster via periodic backup-restore feature.

 ## Getting Started
-Ensure that you have setup your Service Fabric Clusters and have backups enabled on your primary, which is the one for which you want disaster recovery.
+Ensure that you have setup your Service Fabric clusters and have [backup restore service enabled](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-backuprestoreservice-quickstart-azurecluster#enabling-backup-and-restore-service) for the primary and secondary clusters.
+Ensure that appropriate backup policy is applied to desired application on your primary cluster so as to satisfy RPO for your disaster recovery requirements.

+### Deploy Service Fabric Application Disaster Recovery Tool
+You need to deploy Service Fabric application disaster recovery tool on a Service Fabric cluster.
+Note that the application can be deployed on any Service Fabric cluster, it is not mandatory to deploy it on primary or secondary cluster.
+For deploying the application you need to first generate application package, following steps describe how to generate & deploy application package:

+1. Clone this repo.
+1. Update the configuration as described in [Configuration section](./README.md/#Components).
+1. Build it using Visual Studio
+1. Then deploy the generated application package to target Service Fabric cluster.
+1. Ensure that port 8080 is opened up on the corresponding load balancer and mapped to 8080 port on backend pool.

-Clone this repo, build and then deploy this application to any Service Fabric cluster.
-Then after the application has started, open a web browser and locate to `https://<cluster url>:8080` where you can find the application landing page.
+Then after the application deployment completes successfully, open a web browser and locate to `https://<cluster url>:8080` where you can find the application landing page.

 Please see the [`USAGEGUIDE`](../master/USAGEGUIDE.md) for a guide to use the tool.

-## Components
-This application consists of three components:
- - WebInterface (stateless) : The web front-end service
- - Restore Service (stateful) : Stores partition mappings and triggers restore periodically
- - PolicyStorage Service (stateful) : Stores storage details per policy

 ## Configuration